Skip to main content

 Summary

-Polyamides (Nylon) and polyesters are two of the most widespread families of polymers, with applications spanning from garments, carpets and sportswear to automotive parts, packaging materials, fishing products, electric and electronic components.
-In recent years, the developers of such large-volume products have started to increase their interest in the production of green products at affordable prices, which implies not only the use of biobased materials but also the application of strategies that ensure a sustainable end-of-life of the products.
+Polyamides (nylon) and polyesters are two of the most widespread families of polymers, with applications spanning from garments, carpets and sportswear to automotive parts, packaging materials, fishing products, and electric and electronic components.
+In recent years, many producers have been striving to increase the sustainability of such products at affordable prices, which implies not only the use of bio-based materials but also a sustainable end-of-life of the products.

-In this view, the EFFECTIVE project aims to demonstrate first of its kind and economically viable routes for the production of bio based polyamides and polyesters from sustainable renewable feedstock towards the obtaining of fibres and films with enhanced properties, market competitiveness and increased sustainability.
+The EFFECTIVE project demonstrated first-of-their-kind and economically viable routes to produce bio-based polyamides and polyesters from sustainable renewable feedstock.
+The project produced bio-based fibres and films with enhanced properties, market competitiveness and increased sustainability.

-Key scientific and technological, scale-up and products objectives include:
+Key scientific and technological, scale-up and product objectives included:

-• Demonstrate innovative and sustainable processes for the production of bio based building blocks for the synthesis of bio based polyamides and polyesters;
+• Demonstrate innovative and sustainable processes to produce bio-based building blocks for the synthesis of bio-based polyamides and polyesters.

-• Demonstrated the production of recyclable biobased nylons
+• Demonstrate the production of recyclable bio-based nylons.

-• Demonstrated the production of biobased and biodegradable polyesters
+• Demonstrate the production of bio-based and biodegradable polyesters.

-• Eco-design of a new enhanced structure of products in order to enable the recycling of the different polymers at the end of the product’s life;
+• Eco-design of a new enhanced structure of products to enable the recycling of the different polymers at the end of the product’s life.

-• Valorize the biodegradable plastic products at the end-of-their-life through the production of compost and energy;
+• Valorise the biodegradable plastic products at the end of their life through the production of compost and energy.
+Improve the environmental profile of the targeted biopolymers.

-• Define a strategy and measures to be undertaken towards the standardization and certification of the developed bio-based processes and products;
+• Define a strategy and measures for standardising and certifying the developed bio-based processes and products.

 • Assess the environmental and economic impacts of the whole process.

-• Establish at least two new bio based value chains from sustainable feedstock to polyamides for garment, carpet and primary packaging products, and to polyesters for secondary packaging products;
+• Two new bio-based value chains were created to produce polyamides for garment, carpet, and primary packaging products, and polyesters for secondary packaging products, from sustainable feedstock.

-Deliver bio-based materials that have better performance and improved sustainability compared to the benchmarks.
+• Novel bio-based materials with better performance and improved sustainability are brought to the market.

 Consortium map